progressdb/ProgressDB/server/docs/encryption.md

 - Environment variables used by the server to talk to KMS:
   - `PROGRESSDB_KMS_SOCKET` — UDS path (default `/tmp/progressdb-kms.sock`).
   - `PROGRESSDB_KMS_DATA_DIR` — directory where KMS stores metadata and audit logs.
-  - The KMS master key should be provided via the server configuration; when the server spawns the KMS child it will embed the key into the child's `--config` YAML (self-contained).
-The environment variable `PROGRESSDB_KMS_MASTER_KEY_FILE` is removed.
+ - The KMS master key should be provided via the server configuration for embedded mode.
+For external mode, the `progressdb-kms` daemon holds the master key; do not supply a master key to the server in that case.

 API and behavior
 - The server delegates encryption operations to KMS via a RemoteClient over UDS.